FDUK/fduk.github.io/journey/CambriaPt2.md

 Bring from the onslaught when battle is raging,
 Scared by the enemy’s tyrannous might?

-Throughout the month of April, even stretching to May and June, the papers were filled with the "CASE OF FREDERICK DOUGLASS!"
+Throughout the month of April - even stretching to May and June - the papers were filled with the "CASE OF FREDERICK DOUGLASS!"
 So fierce was the public response that the man who had refused Douglass a ticket wrote a public letter to The Times, justifying his conduct.
 The situation reached such a height that Samuel Cunard himself, the owner of the shipping line, issued a public apology.
 This was huge: a businessman, in charge of a transatlantic company, publicly apologizing to an African American and a former slave.
 Douglass used the incident as propaganda - just like his arrival, Douglass left Britain in a whirl of controversy.

 The [passenger list for the Cambria in 1847 is online](http://www.immigrantships.net/v3/1800v3/cambria18470421.html) – Frederick Douglass is number 48, and he is listed as a “lecturer”
 (thanks to Jeff Green for pointing this out to me).